Financing Available! We have financing options available for your next project. Learn more →

 Installation & Repair by Anchored Construction

-Made for homeowners, this guide explains Concrete Footer Lanier TN and footing work in plain job-site terms.
-It shows how a concrete footer supports a foundation and how the proper sizing and materials are determined at the project site.
+This guide for homeowners explains Concrete Footer Lanier TN and footing work using clear language you would hear on a job site.
+It explains what a concrete footer does for a foundation and how the size and materials are selected in the field.

 Under Travis Bullington, Anchored Construction & Restoration has served Lanier and East Tennessee since 2000.
 The company builds decks, patios, retaining walls, and additional outdoor structures.
 They use dependable products and materials matched to each type of project.